LM-Ince/lab-website-ince/_members/Anusha.md

 #   github: anne-chovie
 ---

-Anusha Dabak is a junior majoring in Neuroscience in the Polymathic Scholars honors program.
+Anusha Dabak majored in Neuroscience in the Polymathic Scholars honors program at UT Austin and is now studying Medicine at UTMB Health Galveston.

-Anusha is characterizing a new mouse line lacking the core clock element Bmal1 specifically in microglia: using PCR to determine genotype, IHC to assess protein levels, and behavioral analyses to determine the impact of microglial clock disruption in these animals.

-Outside of research, she enjoys painting, running, baking/cooking, and hiking.